Richard Roeper: Career

 In February 2009, Roeper launched his website, which features movie reviews, blog entries, photos, and Twitter posts.
 In December 2009, he launched a video section that featured on-camera reviews of movies.
 The video segments were originally produced in partnership with the Starz premium cable channel.
 Roeper announced that the reviews would appear first on his site, then on the Starz channel.

 In December 2009, it was reported that Roeper had signed with ReelzChannel to be a regular contributor.
 Beginning in December 2010, Roeper began producing video reviews for ReelzChannel.
 He stopped reviewing movies for ReelzChannel in February 2015; his final review was for the Jude Law disaster film Black Sea.

 From April 12, 2010, to October 7, 2014, he co-hosted The Roe & Roeper Show with Roe Conn on Chicago's WLS 890 radio station from 2-6 pm CST.

 In October 2015, Roeper joined the cast of the Fox Chicago morning TV show Good Day Chicago.
 He signed off from that morning TV show on October 18, 2017.
-From 2018 until 2021, he was a contributor to Windy City Live and from 2021 onward, a contributor to its predecessor, Windy City Weekend, for WLS-TV.
+From 2018 until 2021, he was a contributor to Windy City Live and from 2021 to 2026, a contributor to its predecessor, Windy City Weekend, for WLS-TV.
+In April 2026, Roeper joined WMAQ-TV as a regular contributor.

 Roeper was suspended from the Sun-Times on January 29, 2018, pending an investigation into allegations that he had purchased Twitter followers.
 On February 2, the Sun-Times released a statement stating that their investigation did find that Roeper purchased over 25,000 fake followers.
 The paper later reinstated him, though he was required to begin using a new account on which he was explicitly disallowed from buying followers.

+In November 2025, Roeper appeared in a commercial for the restaurant Mr. Submarine during its 50th anniversary ad campaign, reviewing one of the subs as part of a series of ads featuring various Chicago notables.